antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 all the technologies, the problem is also that .NET Core also has different shapes for core concepts, such as reflection.
-So, while Xamarin and Mono runtimes allow you to reuse large chunks of existing code (either in source form or as a binary compiled against the .NET Framework), this is generally much less true for .NET Core.
+So, while Xamarin and Mono runtimes allow you to reuse large chunks of existing code (either in source form or as a binary compiled against the .NET Framework), this is very often not true for .NET Core.
 This is a key problem for bringing existing code to .NET Core.

 **Versioning and Tooling** Another challenge is around how we present .NET Core in tooling today.
 Since our goal was to build a modular system, we've broken the